genderkit/genderkit/_resources/violence.md

 - [Help after rape and sexual assault](https://www.nhs.uk/live-well/sexual-health/help-after-rape-and-sexual-assault/)
 - [Getting help for domestic violence](https://www.nhs.uk/live-well/healthy-body/getting-help-for-domestic-violence/)

+The [Rape Crisis Scotland helpline](https://www.rapecrisisscotland.org.uk/help-helpline/) is for anyone, whatever their gender, who has been affected by sexual iolence, no matter when or how it happened.
+They offer both phone and email support.

 The Galop [National LGBT Domestic Abuse Helpline](http://www.galop.org.uk/domesticabuse/) supports LGBT people, their friends & families across the UK.
 They operate a freephone telephone helpline service as well as online chat and email support.

 ### If you're worried about someone else